 Rocky Fork State Park is a paradise for outdoor enthusiasts in southwest Ohio.
-The region’s natural beauty can be enjoyed along the park’s hiking trails.
+The region’s natural beauty can be enjoyed along the park’s hiking trails or from the water.
 Nearby, a scenic gorge, dolomite caves and natural wetlands add to the popularity of this recreation area.

 Popular with boaters and water skiers, the 2,080-acre lake offers unlimited horsepower boating along with a marina, docks, and multiple boat ramps.
 With several fishing piers, Rocky Fork will give anglers a chance to test their skill catching a variety of fish.